facebook/react-native/docs/GettingStarted.md

 ## Testing your React Native Installation

-Use the React Native command line tools to generate a new React Native project called "AwesomeProject", then run `react-native run-android` inside the newly created folder.
+Use the React Native command line interface to generate a new React Native project called "AwesomeProject", then run `react-native run-android` inside the newly created folder.

 ```
 react-native init AwesomeProject